Multinational Enterprises in a Globalising World - Economic and Legal Perspectives

 - The ability to develop original argument and research (e.g. case studies) on selected aspects of MNE activities, strategies, impact and regulation.

-The course will be taught over 20 weeks with one 90 minute lecture and one 1 hour tutorial per week.
+The module will be taught over 20 weeks with one 2 hour lecture per week.

 Method of assessment